gdsotirov/cvstogit/slackbuilds/Migration.md

 The project is a collection of shell scripts for building various programs and libraries for Slackware Linux 10.2 and above.
-Each build script named as `software.SlackBuild` is acompanied by one or more of the following files all of which are considered sources:
+Each build script named as `software.SlackBuild` is accompanied by one or more of the following files all of which are considered sources:

 * `README` - Readme for the packages without README file (text file);